jorgschulze73/gc-docs/docs/installation/device-setup/android.md

 - Android 7 or above
 - Device needs to be rooted
-- Device needs to pass [SafetyNet] attestation
+- Device needs to pass [SafetyNet] and [Play Integrity] basic attestation

 ----